Welcome to MilestoneBooks.com!

 Take this book and settle down with a cup of coffee or tea.
 Or gently rock your little one as you read one story at a time.
 Laugh with the author and cry with her.
 And most of all, reach out desperately with her for more of God—in both the good times and the messy ones.

-Grade 3 Math [3rd Edition] "Exploring Arithmetic" Set
+Grade 3 Math "Exploring Arithmetic" Set [3rd Ed]

 Some of the concepts taught are: addition and subtraction facts up to the 18s are reviewed, along with carrying and borrowing, coins, clocks, the calendar, fractions, and measures.
 Students learn multiplication and division facts through the 9s, multiplication with carrying to the hundreds, and long division with a 3-digit dividend and a 2-digit quotient.
 They also learn to add, subtract, and compare fractions.
 Symbols for more than, less than, and same as are taught.
 Rounding to the nearest hundred or thousand, number of days in a month and year, five-dollar bills, Roman numerals to 30, picture graphs, and measuring to the quarter inch are introduced.
 A wide variety of reading problems help students apply math to everyday life situations.
 Continuous review is built into the lessons.

-The 170 lessons in grade 3 are bound in one hardcover textbook.
-Students are taught how to set up their assigned work on notebook paper instead of using workbooks.
+The 170 lessons in grade 3 are bound in four workbooks, like the previous grade.
+(An alternative hardcover textbook is available, containing the same content.
+Students are taught how to set up their assigned work on notebook paper instead of using workbooks.)

 Reproducible practice sheets for additional drill, as well as patterns for charts and multiplication and division flash cards, are included together in a separate pack.